 Downtown Santa Barbara abounds with restaurants off and on State Street.
 Start your day noshing on Scandinavian-style superfood breads at Oat Bakery, the nourishing passion project of our “Live Like a Local” Downtown Santa Barbara Insider, Louise Fontana.

 If you’re struggling to choose between the many delicious options, embrace variety and graze your way through Santa Barbara’s food halls and culinary hubs.
-“Like a Local” insider Marge Cafarelli’s Santa Barbara Public Market houses favorites like Empty Bowl Gourmet Noodle Bar, Corazon Cocina and Ca’ Dario Pizzeria Veloce—and, on the sweeter side, Rori’s Artisinal Creamery.
-Kim’s Service Department (a former auto dealership and service station) is now home to buzzy food and drink hot spots Cubaneo, Shaker Mill, and Modern Times Academy of Recreational Sciences.
-Head to Mosaic Locale to try Hook & Press Donuts, Buena Onda Empanadas, and Draughtsman Aleworks.
+The Santa Barbara Public Market houses favorites like Empty Bowl Gourmet Noodle Bar, Corazon Cocina and Ca’ Dario Pizzeria Veloce—and, on the sweeter side, Rori’s Artisanal Creamery.
+Kim’s Service Department (a former auto dealership and service station) is home to buzzy drink hot spots Shaker Mill and Modern Times Academy of Recreational Sciences.
+Head to Mosaic Locale to try Buena Onda Empanadas, and Draughtsman Aleworks.
 And Sevilla Square specializes in fast-casual spots like Juice Ranch, Backyard Bowls, Santa Barbara Roasting Co., D’Angelo Bakery, and Lily’s Tacos.

 Where to SHOP:

 Paseo and plaza hop as you shop your way up and down State Street in search of unique and stylish goods to bring home.
-Paseo Nuevo is Downtown’s largest shopping center anchored by a Nordstrom department store with dozens of chain retailers like Lululemon and Sephora.
-La Arcada Court offers Renaissance Fine Consignments for women, Ace Rivington goods for men, Lewis & Clark’s antiques, a trio of local art galleries and more.
+Paseo Nuevo is Downtown’s largest shopping center with dozens of chain retailers like Lululemon and Sephora.
+La Arcada Court offers designer Catherine Gee’s flagship store and Renaissance Fine Consignments for women, Ace Rivington goods for men, Lewis & Clark’s antiques, a trio of local art galleries and more.
 Arlington Plaza is home to locally-owned luxury retailers including the trio of DIANI boutiques, Treat, and Santa Barbara Fine Art.
 Down in Sevilla Square, don’t miss Riviera Towel Company and Chapala & Parker.

 Visit the Tuesday and Saturday downtown farmers’ markets to shop alongside locals and the region’s top chefs and bakers—like our friends from Oat Bakery and the Santa Barbara Public Market.
 The Tuesday afternoon market is on the 500 and 600 blocks of State Street from 4:00 to 7:30 p.m.
 Saturday’s market is even bigger and runs 8:30 a.m. to 1:00 p.m. on the corner of Santa Barbara and Cota Streets, just a couple blocks off of State.